emp0ry/csgo-autoaccept/README.md

 - add the launch option `-netconport 2121` to csgo

 ## Bugs
-- sometimes rarely it doesn't work :)
+- sometimes rarely it doesn't work, for reasons unknown to us :)